-While barring these bettors from your bookie business is a good idea, it’s important that you prepare for the possibilities of contending with knowledgeable players.
-Creating and implementing a stats-based sports betting model is the foremost way to maintain your house edge and continue to make a steady profit.
+While barring these bettors from your bookie business is a good idea, it’s important that you prepare for the possibility of contending with knowledgeable players.
+Creating and implementing a stats-based sports betting model is the only way to maintain your house edge and continue to make a steady profit.

 But what is a sports betting model?
 How can you set one?
 Read on to answer these questions and learn how to make accurate projections.

 A sports betting model is a method of forecasting the probability of a specific outcome of a sporting event.

 You will create a quantified list of all possible outcomes that showcase which are more likely to take place and which are less likely.
 A sports betting model aims to understand various sports betting possibilities and statistically understand which are most likely to result in a payout.
 It’s metrics-based and far more accurate than simply guessing based on previous individual scores.

 Players often use a sports betting model to identify profitable opportunities in sports betting.
 As a bookmaker, understanding this model will help you to find where you should limit betting.
 If a bet has a high probability of winning, you can limit the amount that players might put down on this team or player.

 Sports betting lines also can help bookies like you to determine the favorite vs the underdog in any given match.
 This means that you can give players that work with your sportsbook more accurate information prior to placing bets.
 Players will feel more confident working with you rather than competitors since you’ve done your research and have more data-backed information available to them.